stanAndreea/Loan-Simulator/README.md

 -	If no risk is involved on applying for a loan => client saved in db (if it does not already exists) + loan saved in db.

+## Invoke REST WS – apply for a loan
+- Since the boot application is started and configured we are ready to invoke a REST API to apply for a loan.

-Used Postman Chrome plugin for invoking the REST API:
+## Used Postman Chrome plugin for invoking the REST API:

 - URL: localhost:8080/apply/loan
 - HTTP method: POST